polypheny/Polypheny-JDBC-Driver/README.md

 Please note that we have a [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

-## Credits
-This JDBC Driver is based on [Apache Avatica](https://calcite.apache.org/avatica/), a framework for building database drivers.

 ## License
 The Apache 2.0 License